SCOPE OF THIS CHAPTER

 1. Purpose and Function

 - The suitability of prospective adoptive applicants as adoptive parents (this includes the withdrawal of approval following a review of the prospective adopter's approval);

 - Whether a child should be placed for adoption, in cases – such as relinquished babies – when the matter is not before the courts;

-- Whether a child should be placed for adoption with particular prospective adopters;
+- Whether a child should be linked for adoption with particular prospective adopters;

 The recommendations must be unconditional and cannot be 'in principle'.

 As from 1 September 2012, cases where the criteria apply for the local authority to apply for a Placement Order, (i.e. the child is the subject of a Care Order or the Threshold Criteria for a Care Order are satisfied or where there is no parent or guardian) will not be referred to the Adoption and Permanence Panel for a recommendation, but will be referred directly to the Agency Decision Maker for a decision (see Section 5, Agency Decision Maker).

 All other cases (i.e. where the parents have given consent and there is no application for a Placement Order) will continue to be referred to the Adoption and Permanence Panel for a recommendation, which the Agency Decision Maker will take into account when making a decision.

 The Adoption Panel will monitor timeliness and will highlight cases where a recommendation on the suitability of a prospective adopter to adopt within six months of receipt of the formal registration of interest (ROI).

 The Adoption Panel will monitor timeliness and will highlight cases where a recommendation on whether a child should be placed for adoption (where the parents consent and there will be no Placement Order application) within two months of the Looked After Review where adoption was identified as the child's Permanence Plan.